pentandra/proposals/scholarlycommons.org/index.md

 granularity, lowering the risk for funders while at the same time offloading some of the administrative overhead of the funding process.
-We see a lot of benefit in heading in this direction with research funding, especially if it provided the flexibility to accomodate specific disciplinary and cultural approaches.
+We see a lot of benefit in heading in this direction with research funding, especially if it provided the flexibility to accommodate specific disciplinary and cultural approaches.

 Besides acting as a market for research funding, another possibility that could